ros2-java/ros2_java/README.md

 Sounds great, how can I try this out?
 -------------------------------------

+On Windows?
+Check out the instructions for [Windows](docs/WindowsSetup.md).

 First of all, download the ament repositories in a separate workspace:

 ```